 Learn How to Bathe a Cat: Complete Tutorial

-If you have a cat, you already know how much they hate the water.
+If you have a cat, you already know how much they dislike water.
 While some cats may be the exception and might enjoy the water, most of the time, they despise it.
 This can become a problem when you want to bathe your cat.

 Bathing and grooming your cat is a stressful event for both you as the owner and the cat itself.
 This is why learning how to bathe your cat properly is important.
 It helps reduce their anxiety and makes you a better pet owner by taking care of your cat's needs.